sourcey/spectacle/README.md

 * Modern and readable design
 * Embedded option to generate docs without a layout for convenient integration with your own website
 * Development mode with file watcher and live reload for regenerating docs when your spec is updated
-* Simple and extendable Handlebars templates and SCSS styles
+* Extendable Handlebars templates and SCSS styles

+More info is available on the [Spectacle homepage](http://sourcey.com/spectacle).

 ## Getting Started